RobertTalbert/calculus/w2021/mth201-w2021-syllabus.md

 ## How do I revise and resubmit my work?

 Except for a few WeBWorK problems, partial credit is not available on graded items.
-Instead, if your work doesn't meet the quality standard
+Instead, if your work doesn't meet the expectations given for the assignment, in most cases you will be given feedback and then allowed to **revise and resubmit** your work:

-- **Daily Prep** assignments may *not* be revised or resubmitted.
-They are graded on completeness and effort only and therefore can only be done once.
 - **WeBWorK** problems can be redone and resubmitted as many times as you need until the deadline.
-- **Checkpoints** are cumulative, and each Learning Target will appear for **four consecutive Checkpoints** before being "retired".
+- **Checkpoints** are cumulative, and each Learning Target will appear for **four consecutive Checkpoints** before being "retired". **You are not penalized for doing work that doesn't meet the grading standard**.
+Instead, if your work doesn't meet the standard, you just try again on a later Checkpoint.

 For example Learning Target 3 appears on Checkpoints 2, 3, 4 and 5.
-Once a Learning Target has been retired, you may request a new instance of it on a Checkpoint by spending a token (below) or by waiting until Checkpoints 8 or 9 which will include all 16 targets.  **You are not penalized for doing work that doesn't meet the grading standard**; you can just try again on the next Checkpoint.
+Once a Learning Target has been retired, you may request a new instance of it on a Checkpoint by spending a token (below) or by waiting until Checkpoints 8 or 9 which will include all 16 targets.  ; you can just try again on the next Checkpoint.
 However, you'll need to do Pass-quality work on two of the four available opportunities in order to receive a Mastery rating unless you use an alternative method (oral exam or video).
 - **AEPs** can be revised and resubmitted at any time just by revising your work based on the feedback you received, and then re-uploading to Blackboard.
 However, see "Restrictions on AEP revisions" in the "What else do I need to know?" section below.
+- - **Daily Prep** assignments may *not* be revised or resubmitted.
+They are graded on completeness and effort only and therefore can only be done once.

 **Tokens:** Each student starts the semester with 5 tokens, which can be used to purchase exceptions to the course rules.
 The token "menu" is below.
 To spend a token, go to the *Token Spending* form that's linked in the sidebar on Blackboard, fill it out, and submit it.
 Once the form is submitted, the item you purchased is yours; you do not need permission or approval.